uniquekid/cfa-texts/README.md

 If a card has multiple nations, add it to the file of the nation that comes first on the card itself, and then write the second one into `global.DCards2[CardStat]` property.

-If a clan has clan instead of or in addition to the nation, we add it using `global.CardInClan[CardStat]` property.
+If a card has a clan instead of or in addition to the nation, we add it using `global.CardInClan[CardStat]` property.
 One can be in multiple clans as well, using syntax similar to nations: `global.CardInClan2[CardStat]`.
 The game supports clan definitions of up to `global.CardInClan6[CardStat]`, but only two nations at the same time.

 For cards that belong to all clans and nations we use `Cray Elemental.txt` text file and a specific number.